-- Connect the HDMI cable to the TV. set's HDMI IN port. - Turn on the TV set and switch the TV set's video input to select the connected port. - Set the camera's power switch to <ON>.
+- Connect the HDMI cable to the TV set's HDMI IN port. - Turn on the TV set and switch the TV set's video input to select the connected port. - Turn on the camera power.

-Press the < ► > button.
+Fress the <►> button.

 - The image will appear on the TV screen.
-(Nothing will be displayed on the camera's LCD monitor.) - The images will automatically be displayed at the optimum resolution of the TV set. - By pressing the <DISP> button, you can change the display format. - To play back movies, see page 218.
+(Nothing will be displayed on the camera's LCD monitor.) - The images will automatically be displayed at the optimum resolution of the TV set. - By pressing the <DISP> button, you can change the display format. - To play back movies, see page 216.